Police arrest suspect wanted in attempted robbery of LI hotel

 UNIONDALE, Nassau County (WABC) --Police have made an arrest in the attempted robbery of a Nassau County hotel.

-Police arrested Sunil Joseph, 40, of Glen Oaks and charged him with third degree robbery.
+Authorities arrested 40-year-old Sunil Joseph, of Glen Oaks, and charged him with third-degree robbery.

 The incident happened at the Long Island Marriott in Uniondale Wednesday.

-Police say the Joseph showed a worker at the front desk a message on his cell phone that read, "Give me your money, I want your money."
+Police say Joseph showed a worker at the front desk a message on his cell phone that read, "Give me your money, I want your money."

 The suspect left empty handed in an older Honda Civic.